-- The information presented is applicable to payments that are actually paid or accrued during the calendar year or, with respect to voluntary salary deferrals, vested during the calendar year.
+(1) The information presented is applicable to payments that are actually paid or accrued during the calendar year or, with respect to voluntary salary deferrals, vested during the calendar year.
 The amounts shown as "Salary" in column (c) are the sums of actual base salary payments for each of our Named Executive Officers which were paid during the calendar year.
 These amounts reflect different annual salaries because of the timing of our salary adjustments.
-The annual salaries for each of our Named Executive Officers during the periods presented are described in the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Salaries." - The amounts shown as "Option Awards" in column (f) reflect the aggregate fair value of the SARs granted during the calendar year in accordance with ASC 718.
-For additional information on the determination of grant date fair value for SARs, please see Note 12 to our financial statements as of December 31, 2015 as filed on Form 10-K. Our Named Executive Officers did not forfeit any Annual Stock Awards or Option Awards/SARs during 2015, 2014 or 2013.
-The amounts shown as "Stock Awards" in column (e) are valued at the closing price of our common stock on the date such awards were approved by the Compensation Committee and the amounts reported reflect the aggregate grant date fair value computed in accordance with ASC 718.
-See Note 12 to our financial statements as of December 31, 2015 as filed on Form 10-K for additional information.
-Recipients of the Stock Awards reported in column (e) are entitled to receive dividends paid in respect of such shares.
-Performance restricted stock awarded in 2015 will ultimately vest at the end of the three year performance period based on TSR.
-Amounts shown assume target payout for the PSUs. - The amounts shown as "Non-Equity Incentive Plan Compensation" in column (g) are equal to the cash incentive awards granted by the Compensation Committee for each of our Named Executive Officer's performance for the applicable calendar year.
+The annual salaries for each of our Named Executive Officers during the calendar year.
+These amounts reflect different annual salaries because of the timing of our salary adjustments.
+The annual salaries for each of our Named Executive Officers during the periods presented are described in the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Salaries."

+(2) The amounts shown as "Non-Equity Incentive Plan Compensation" in column (g) are equal to the cash incentive awards granted by the Compensation Committee for each of our Named Executive Officer's performance for the applicable calendar year.
 While these awards are based on performance criteria established by the Compensation Committee, the actual amounts awarded are not determined until February of the year following the calendar year being evaluated.
 These amounts were accrued during the calendar year being evaluated on an estimated basis and then adjusted to reflect the actual amounts awarded.
-The cash incentive awards were determined and paid in accordance with our Amended and Restated 2005 Plan, which we intend to comply with Section 162(m) of the Code. - The amounts included as "All Other Compensation" in column (i) include amounts paid during the calendar year as (i) matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees), (ii) our 401(k) Plan matching contribution, (iii) executive disability plan premiums, and (iv) any other perquisites.
+The cash incentive awards were determined and paid in accordance with our Amended and Restated 2005 Plan, which we intend to comply with Section 162(m) of the Code.

+(3) The amounts included as "All Other Compensation" in column (i) include amounts paid during the calendar year as (i) matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees), (ii) our 401(k) Plan matching contribution, (iii) executive disability plan premiums, and (iv) any other perquisites.
 We have identified the following perquisites provided to our Senior Executives - secretarial services for personal matters, occasional use of Company-owned facilities or equipment, relocation benefits, club memberships and reimbursed approved spousal travel expenses to attend certain Company functions.
-For a detailed description of each component included in "All Other Compensation" see the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Other Benefits and Perquisites."
-For a detailed discussion of matching contributions to our Active Deferred Compensation Plan see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans." - Mr. Poole was not a Named Executive Officer in years prior to 2014 so only data for 2015 and 2014 is presented.
+For a detailed description of each component included in "All Other Compensation" see the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Plan see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."